 Since it is already evident from the previous comparison between CI and life insurance that the costs of APKD risk in respect of the latter are much lower, we will not show adverse selection costs in every scenario.
-Also, we noted from Tables 3 and 4 that there was very little difference in the CI adverse selection costs based on the three different studies.
-Therefore, here we only show adverse selection costs based on one treatment Table 8: Level net premium for level life insurance cover for persons with a known APKD mutation, as a percentage of the premium for standard risks.
-Dialysis only, no transplants available.
+Also, we noted from Tables 6 and 7 that there was very little difference in the CI adverse selection costs based on the three different studies.
+Therefore, here we show only adverse selection costs based on one treatment scenario (a moderate rate of transplantation, which seems reasonably realistic for our purposes) and on one study, namely, Hateboer et al. (1999), which we had already noted as being possibly the most reliable of the three in respect of APKD2.